mui/material-ui/docs/src/pages/components/app-bar/app-bar-fr.md

 #### Valeur de retour

-`trigger`: Est-ce que la position de défilement respecte les critères ?
+`trigger`: Does the scroll position match the criteria?

 #### Exemples